-OUTPUT ROUTING PAGE
+MIXING & ROUTING PAGE

-Installing Focusrite Control on your computer will place this icon on the dock or desktop.
+Installing Focusrite Control on your computer will place an FC icon on the dock or desktop.

 Click the icon to launch Focusrite Control.
-You should see a screen similar to below:
+You should see a screen similar to that below:

 Note that in addition to the main window, there is a dialogue box confirming that the computer is correctly connected to the hardware interface.
 This box also offers you some options that let you quickly configure or reconfigure the software.
-These are covered later in the User Guide, so if you are starting out with Focusrite Control, you may safely close this dialogue box.
+These are covered later in the User Guide, so if you are just starting out with Focusrite Control, you may safely close this dialogue box.